ritikamotwani/Go-CLI/README.md

 ### Setting up environment variables

-In your `.zshrc` or `.bashrc` file, append your system’s $PATH so that we can invoke the command from anywhere.
+In your `.zshrc` or `.bashrc` file, append your system’s $PATH so that the command can be invoked from anywhere.

 `export PATH=${PATH}:$HOME/go/bin`